sunilchandra007/my-ai-playground/a2a.md

 - An **open standard** to enable seamless **communication** and **collaboration** between AI agent
 - Provides a **common language** for agents built using diverse framework(Goodle ADK) and different vendors, equipped with any tool/MCP

 ---

+## 📘 Agent Card
+- Similar to business card
+- describes what can it do, lists the skills
+- hosted at /.well-known/agent.json
+---

 ## 📘 Overview